Klangstrom/klangstrom-libraries/KLST_SHEEP/README.md

 | TIM15 | CH1     |
 | TIM16 | CH1     |

-#### programmer button

-timer `TIM17` is used for `BUTTON_PRG`.

 #### timer-based PWM alternative PINs

-there are no GPIO pins with assigned PWM capabilities. however, the following peripheral pins can be reconfigured to produce PWM signals ( at the expanse of other peripherals ):
+most GPIO pins do not have PWM capabilities. however, the following peripheral pins can be reconfigured to produce PWM signals ( at the expanse of other peripherals ):

 | FUNCTION       | PIN  | TIMER                |
 |----------------|------|----------------------|